Optimizing image processing in Rust with parallelism and Rayon

 - Safety: Rust’s ownership model prevents common bugs such as null pointer dereferencing and data races.

-- Concurrency: Rust makes it easier to write concurrent code, allowing for efficient multi-threaded processing.
+- Concurrency: Rust simplifies writing concurrent code, enabling efficient multi-threaded processing.

 - Ecosystem: The availability of crates like